eotssa/eotssa.github.io/source/_posts/IT/Ethernet Lan Switching Part 2.md

 - Broadcast AND unknown unicast.
 	- Broadcast frames have a destination address of FFFF.FFFF.FFFF and are sent to all hosts on the local network.
 	- Unknown unicast frames are destined for a single host.
 However, the switch does not have an entry for the destination in its MAC address table so it must flood the frame.

+## Which command is used on a Cisco switch to clear all dynamic MAC addresses on a specific interface from the MAC address table?

+`clear mac address-table dynamic interface INTERFACE-ID`